The Oil Industry

 The main purpose of the Terminal is to receive crude oil and gas from more than two dozen offshore fields in the East Shetland Basin in the North Sea and Atlantic Margin, as well as from the Brent and Ninian pipeline systems.
 The oil and gas is stored, processed and finally distributed worldwide via tankers.
 Over 20 different companies have invested interests in the Terminal.

 Since 1998, oil from the West of Shetland Schiehallion field has been transported to the Terminal using a purpose built double hulled shuttle tanker – Loch Rannoch.
-The Schiehallion FPSO that has been serving the Schiehallion field has recently been taken off station and a new vessel, Quad 204, is currently being constructed and is planned to be brought online in 2016.
+The Schiehallion FPSO that has been serving the Schiehallion field has been taken off station and the Quad 204 vessel was constructed and brought online in 2016.
 A portion of this imported gas is used to power the terminal, as well as a third of Shetland’s power demand.
 The remainder is exported to the Magnus platform via another pipeline where it is used for Enhanced Oil Recovery.

 Clair (located off the West Coast of Shetland) provides both oil and gas to the terminal.
-The 1998 pipeline is used for importing gas and oil is transported using the more recent 2003/04 pipeline.
+The 1998 pipeline is used for importing gas and oil is transported using the 2003/04 pipeline.